-The thought of winter beginning brings with it the joys of the holidays, noise of the holidays and the "oh boys" of the holidays.
-For some the whole festiveness of Christmas and New Year is just too much.
-It can cause some to withdraw and to be extra depressed.
-This is especially true if they don't have family nearby or worse, don't have family at all.
-Christmas can be a terrible reminder of who or what they don't have rather than Who and what they do.
+The thought of winter brings with it the joys of the holidays, noise of the holidays and the "oh boys" of the holidays.
+For some, it's great .
+But for others, the whole festiveness of Christmas and New Year is just too much.
+It can cause us to withdraw or become depressed.
+This is especially true if you don't have family nearby or worse, don't have family at all.
+Holidays, in such case can be a terrible reminder of who or what we don't have rather than Who and what we do have.

-If you are a believer, you are never "alone."
-You know Jesus is always with you.
+Did you know that, if you are a believer, you are never alone.
+Jesus is always with us.
 His word says "...Never will I leave you nor forsake you."
-Hebrews 13:5 That's it , no matter how dark things get, no matter where you are in your journey.
+Hebrews 13:5 That's it !
+No matter how dark things get, no matter where you are in your journey.
 He is always there, just a breath away.
-Sometimes Jesus may feel far away, that doesn't mean He is.
-My tendency is to isolate, when I am troubled, making Him seem further away.
-When I recognize that I pick up the phone and ask a sister I am close to for prayer.

 Why is it that sometimes Jesus feels far away?
 Personally, I tend to isolate from people, and sometimes even God, when I am troubled.
 This certainly makes Him seem further away but it is I who has in fact, moved.
 As much as I love my Lord, my heart will wander if I'm not careful.
 The human heart is prone to that.
 It doesn't take much.

 It may be a need, like working or a desire like playing a game on your phone.
 It can be obsession over a problem, or a vacation with friends.
 Before you know it hours pass, sometimes a whole day and we've yet to pick up our Bibles or even pray.